 How to Start Saving for Your Child’s Future Now

-It’s hard to believe it now, but your child will eventually grow into an independent grown-up with their own career, hobbies, and bills.
+It’s hard to believe it now, but your child will eventually become an independent grown-up with their own career, hobbies, and bills.
 Why not give them a running start into financial adulthood?

 Any amount you set aside for major milestones will make their life easier later on, but they’ll really thank you down the road if you take a little time now to figure out the specifics of what, where and how to save for them.